Aetheric logo

 Any RSS feed, including Twitter feeds and news feeds, can be followed by putting the appropriate URL on the command line.
 Multiple URLs are allowed.
 Each feed will be polled every 90 seconds and new items will be printed.
 If no RSS feeds are specified, the Reuters World News feed will be used.

-The program runs until killed.
+The program runs until terminated from the computer.

 The program will start and stop the Teletype motor only if the DTR signal from the serial port controls the motor.
 Our hardware interface does this, but this is not a standard Teletype feature.